 This classic but still widely used dripper was invented German house wife Melitta Benz about a century ago.
 It is the very first conical dripper which all others later copied, reinvented, and redesined.

-The dripper features one small hole on the bottom, and there are ribs on the wall.
+The dripper features one small hole on the bottom, and there aBre ribs on the wall.
 The ribs keeps some space in between the paper filter and the dripper.
 By maintaining the space, the dripper enables coffee to be filtered through any part of the paper.
 The small bottom hole optimizes the speed of drip so that poured water extracts right amount of coffee substance out of the grounds with minimal attention.

-The physics of Melitta dripper contains elements of both infusive brewing method such as french press and permeative brewing method such as Hario V60 or Chemex.
-The drip brewing is generally recognized as a permeative method, but logically, Melitta dripper, in which the coffee grounds are infused in the water for a reasonable amount of time, is a hybrid of permeation and infusion.
-The cool thing about Melitta dripper is that depending on how you control the brewing, you could weigh on either permeation or infusion elements.
+The physics of Melitta dripper contains elements of both immersion brewing method such as french press and permeative brewing method such as Hario V60 or Chemex.
+The drip brewing is generally recognized as a permeative method, but logically, Melitta dripper, in which the coffee grounds are infused in the water for a reasonable amount of time, is a hybrid of permeation and immersion.
+The cool thing about Melitta dripper is that depending on how you control the brewing, you could weigh on either permeation or immersive elements.

 Immersion Pour-over Brewing

-A normally instructed way of Melitta brewing is more of infusive brewing than permeative.
+A normally instructed way of Melitta brewing is more of immersive brewing than permeative.
 As you do to all other hand drip method, start off of an initial blooming of 30 seconds or so.
 The purpose of the blooming is to release the gas out of coffee grounds as well as even extraction.
 The next step is dumping all the water into the dripper.
 The recommended temperature is close to boiling point and the grind level is medium to medium-fine.